nyu-cso-fa16/recitation05/README.md

 	// prints: "A"
 ```

 * Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.
 If the last word does not exist, return 0.
-You fill find the function stub in lastword.c.
+You fill find the function stub in `lastword.c`.